Women in Ministry

 Titus 2:3–5

-Does this mean where shall be no Women in the 5-fold?
+Does this mean there shall be no Women in the 5-fold?

 NO. Here are the examples.